Pagure/pagure/doc/development.rst

 Create a pull-request for testing
 ----------------------------------

-When working on pagure, it is pretty often that one wanted to work on a feature or a bug related to pull-requests needs to create one.
+When working on Pagure, it is pretty often that one wanted to work on a feature or a bug related to pull-requests needs to create one.

-Making a pull-request for development purposes isn't hard, if you remember that since you're running a local instance, the git repos created in your pagure instance are also local.
+Making a pull-request for development purposes isn't hard, if you remember that since you're running a local instance, the git repos created in your Pagure instance are also local.

-So here are in a few steps that one could perform to create a pull-request in a local pagure instance.
+So here are in a few steps that one could perform to create a pull-request in a local Pagure instance.

-* Create a project on your pagure instance, let's say it will be called ``test``
+* Create a project on your Pagure instance, let's say it will be called ``test``

 * Create a folder ``clones`` somewhere in your system (you probably do not want it in the ``repos`` folder created above, next to it is fine though)::